bids-standard/bids-specification/src/schema/README.md

 and `meta`, where definitions useful for interpreting the schema are defined.

 Each file is made up of YAML data, most often an *object*.
-To take an example, the file `rules/checks/mri.yaml` contains the contents:
+For example, the file `rules/checks/mri.yaml` contains the contents:

 ```YAML
 ---